Bali

 We go into the kitchen and prepare some of the Balinese national dishes: Nasi Goreng, Satay and Mee Goreng.

-We train a little, then the trip to the top of Mt.
+We'll walk a few metres of altitude to make the trip to the top of Mt.
 Batur will be easier.

 We will learn various polite phrases in Bahasa (the official language).

-The two leaders of the trip have both travelled in Indonesia and Bali.
+The two trip leaders have both travelled in Indonesia and Bali.
 We have some wishes and dreams for you.
-We want to go behind the mass tourism and show you the "real" Bali.
+We want to go beyond mass tourism and show you the "real" Bali.

 Bali is an agricultural country and we will follow in the footsteps of a farmer who will show us how to plant and harvest rice.
 Bali is known for its green rice paddies.